kubernetes-sigs/aws-load-balancer-controller/docs/deploy/security_groups.md

 Frontend security groups control access to load balancers by specifying which clients can connect to them.

+Use cases for Frontent Security Groups include:

+* Placing the load balancer behind another service, such as [AWS Web Application Firewall](https://docs.aws.amazon.com/waf/latest/developerguide/what-is-aws-waf.html) or [AWS CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html).
+* Blocking the IP address range (CIDR) of a region.
+* Configuring the Load Balancer for private or internal use, by specifying internal CIDRs and Security Groups.

 In the default configuration, the LBC automatically creates one security group per load balancer, allowing traffic from `inbound-cidrs` to `listen-ports`.

 ### Configuration